How to Choose the Best Cloud Architecture for Your Company in 3 Steps

 Douglas Haber

-Douglas Haber was born and raised in Fair Lawn, a charming small town in the suburbs of NYC.
 Inspired by his father, a first responder, Douglas followed the same path starting in 2010.
 He serves on the rescue squad in Fair Lawn and the ambulance corps in Hawthorne, where the office is located.
 Douglas is also a deacon in his church, embodying his commitment to serving others.
-In his downtime, he enjoys long drives, trying new restaurants and breweries, boating, fishing, watching sports (Go Rangers/Giants/Mets!), and riding his bicycle.
+In his downtime, he enjoys long drives, trying new restaurants and breweries, boating, fishing, watching sports (Go Rangers, Giants, and Mets!), and riding his bicycle.